The old pond.

 The sound of water is a not recurring event hosted by La quarta corda Studio in Florence and sometimes by other venues all over Europe.

-We have choosen the last verse of a famous Matshuo Basho’s haiku, for all the meanings that it reminds us.
+We choosed the last verse of a famous Matshuo Basho’s haiku, for all the meanings that it reminds us.

 First of all the exquisite taste, the attention to detail, the “wabisabi” and the “mono no aware” that we can find also in our way of tying.